mamcpy/Boids-algorithm/README.md

 # Boids-algorithm

+This was my first ever programming project, as part of my numerical physics course.
+Having just 4 months of experience in python there is plenty of room for improvements.

 In 1986 Craig Reynolds published the paper "Flocks, Herds, and Schools: A Distributed Behavioral Model", in which he explored how simple rules applied to individuals could lead to the emergence of collective motion at large scale.